Dallas Read | Strive for progress

 There are libraries of books that offer some solutions, but I’d like to propose one simple trick to meet the demands: slice thinly and release now.
 Here is the train of thought:

-2. Your customers already have something in their hands.
+2. In most cases, your customers already have something in their hands.

 3. Identify a tiny slice of work that improves what is already in your customers’ hands.